Angus Cloud Smells Like A Cocktail Party

 Cloud: Maybe Alexa.
 Or, what's her name?
 Maddy.

-R29: Fez wear a lot of jewelry on the show.
-Do you wear jewelry?
+R29: Fez wear a lot of jewellery on the show.
+Do you wear jewellery?
 Do you have pieces that mean something?

 Cloud: Nah, not really.
 I have a couple of chains and a couple of watches.
 I just got G-Shocks and a couple of Polo watches.